datalayer/agent-codemode/README.md

 [![Become a Sponsor](https://img.shields.io/static/v1?label=Become%20a%20Sponsor&message=%E2%9D%A4&logo=GitHub&style=flat&color=1ABC9C)](https://github.com/sponsors/datalayer)

-# 🔧 Agent Codemode
+# 🤖 Agent Codemode

 [![PyPI - Version](https://img.shields.io/pypi/v/agent-codemode)](https://pypi.org/project/agent-codemode)

-**Code Mode for MCP Tools**: Programmatically call and compose MCP tools through code execution instead of individual LLM tool calls.
+**Generate programmatic tools from MCP Servers and Skills.**

+## What is Agent Codemode?

+Agent Codemode generates **programmatic tools** from two sources:

+1. **MCP Servers** - Connect to any MCP server and generate typed Python bindings for its tools
+2. **Skills** - Reusable code patterns that compose multiple tools into higher-level operations

+These programmatic tools can be:

+- **Used directly by an agent** - Import generated bindings and call tools from your agent's code
+- **Exposed as an MCP Server** - Serve the generated tools via MCP protocol for any MCP-compatible client

-## Overview
+## Why Agent Codemode?

-Agent Codemode enables a "Code Mode" pattern where AI agents write Python code that orchestrates multiple MCP tool calls, rather than making individual tool calls through LLM inference.
-This approach is:
+Traditional AI agents call tools one at a time through LLM inference.
+Agent Codemode enables a "Code Mode" pattern where agents write Python code that orchestrates multiple tool calls:

-- **More efficient**: Reduce LLM calls for multi-step operations
+- **More efficient**: Single code generation instead of many LLM tool-call round-trips
 - **More reliable**: Use try/except for robust error handling
 - **More powerful**: Parallel execution with asyncio, loops, conditionals
-- **More composable**: Save reusable patterns as skills
+- **More composable**: Save and reuse patterns as Skills

 ## Configuration Highlights